njc3006/TTKDSeniorProject/README.md

 ### AngularJS App
 To install and run the AngularJS app, do the following:

 1. Install Node
 2. `cd` into the `ttkd-ui` folder.
 3. run `npm install`
 4. run `npm install -g gulp`
+5. run `gulp` to build the project and run the server.